 When an existing street light and junction box are relocated on the same circuit, due to construction, and the junction box would be in the street and/or where a new driveway, or street widening, would otherwise leave a J-Box in the driveway or widening area, the wires coming into the existing box shall be removed back to the first junction box on both sides.
 Remove the junction box to be abandoned and install conduit sweeps and conduit from the existing junction box site to the relocated or new junction box location and pull new wires, as required to eliminate splices.
 A junction box will not be left at the abandoned location in the street and no wire splices will be allowed between junction boxes.

-The site utility plans shall show distance to the nearest existing street light and proposed circuit.
+The civil plans shall show distance to the nearest existing street light and proposed circuit.